mchirino89/mchirino89.github.io/README.md

-# geekingwithmauri.github.io
+# geekingwithmauri.com
-Personal blog about programming and my professional life in general.
+Blog about strees free coding

-You can check it out [here](https://geekingwithmauri.github.io/)
+You can check it out [here](https://geekingwithmauri.com/)